-DAY - MONTH - YEAR date conventionIt is used in
+DAY - MONTH - YEARIt is used in:

 - Central America (with the exception of Belize, which follows month-day-year)

 MONTH - DAY - YEAR date conventionIt could be argued that the M-D-Y (month, day, year) is a more logical way of organizing files in a computer and many computer people use it to that end all over the world.
-It is the preferred date convention in
+It is the preferred date format in:

 - Saudi Arabia

-and is also used secondarily in some countries in Europe and Asia.
-If you are ordering Spanish translations, we recommend to use the popular day - month - year and not to use zeros when either the day or the month is a single digit.
+It is also used secondarily in some European and Asian countries.
+If you are ordering Spanish translations, we recommend using the popular day - month - year, and not to use zeros when either the day or the month is a single digit.
 For example, 4/5/2016 is preferable to 04/05/2016.
-In cases where readers may find it confusing to discern which is the month and which is the day, the best alternative is to spell out the name of the month in full or in abridged form (12-JAN-2017 or January 12, 2017).
+In cases where readers may find it confusing to discern which is the month and which is the day, the best alternative is to spell out the name of the month in full or in abbreviated form (12-JAN-2017 or January 12, 2017).

-You have pobably noticed something by now: the translation of a date has more to do with the country in which your translation will be read than with the target language.
-For example, if you are in need of English translations because you have been landed documents in another language, the date convention will depend on whether you are following British English or American English - or perhaps you are seeking a "neutral" ISO date convention.
-However, if you are addressing Spanish markets (follow the link to read more on "A guide to breaking your business in the Spanish-speaking market") or Spanish speakers in the US and you have dates in your documents or websites that need to be translated from English to Spanish, we would strongly recommend to maintain the popular M-D-Y format.
+You have probably noticed something by now: the translation of a date has more to do with the country in which your translation will be read than with the target language.
+For example, if you are in need of English translations, the date format will depend on whether you are following British English or American English - or perhaps you want to use a "neutral" ISO date format.
+However, if you are addressing Spanish markets (follow the link to read more on breaking your business into the Spanish-speaking market) or Spanish speakers in the US, and you have dates in your documents or websites that need to be translated from English to Spanish, we would strongly recommend maintaining the popular M-D-Y format.